 In order to best provide electric and broadband service to the largest county in Washington, we have offices where you live and work in Oroville, Tonasket, Omak, Okanogan, Brewster and Twisp.
 Not only do we work in your areas, we live in your neighborhoods, have kids in your schools and attend your churches.
 We volunteer our time to raise funds for local organizations and work diligently to support local activities and businesses.
 Because the area in which we serve is also the area in which we live, doing the job timely and accurately is not simply good work practice, it is good people practice.
 It is the way we live.

-We are committed to provide dependable, not-for-profit public utility services governed by, and for the benefit of, our customers in a safe and environmentally friendly manner.
+Provide dependable public utility services at a reasonable cost, governed by, and for the benefit of, our customers in a safe and environmentally responsible manner.

 Our service area includes all of Okanogan County (5,315 square miles), which is the largest county in the State of Washington.
 In addition, two electric co-ops and one municipal system also provide service in the county.
 We serve approximately 20,500 customers composed mainly of residential, commercial and irrigation accounts.
 Our electric system consists of approximately 1,373 miles of overhead and 437 miles of underground distribution lines.
 We also own a 115 kV transmission system, which consists of approximately 104 miles of line and 16 major substations.
 In addition, we provide wholesale, cost-based broadband service to retail service providers, who provide their service to the residents and businesses of Okanogan County.
 This system also serves the internal needs of the District for communications and SCADA.